TrackPolitics logoTrackPolitics

 AI-generated

-Jack Abbott is the Labour (Co-op) MP for Ipswich, first elected in 2024.
-He has served on the Terminally Ill Adults (End of Life) Bill committee (Jan 2025 to Mar 2025) and the Backbench Business Committee (Oct 2024 to Mar 2025), reflecting his role as a backbench MP with involvement in private member’s business.
-His voting profile shows strong party loyalty and a centre-left stance.
+Jack Abbott is the Labour (Co-op) MP for Ipswich, first elected in July 2024.
+He has served on two House of Commons committees — the Terminally Ill Adults (End of Life) Bill committee and the Backbench Business Committee — as part of his early parliamentary career.

 Voting Patterns